fazuwanfauzi/4G-LTE-RSRP-Prediction-Model-Ver2/Dataset/Training/Raw/Readme.md

 - U stand for urban.

+- The second structure represent name of the drive test area. e.g.: P09 = Presint 9, Putrajaya.
+HWU = Heriot-Watt University, Putrajaya.

-- The file name already matched with tower unique CID number.
+- The third and later was the tower unique ID number.